 - Psychiatric illness/social situations that would limit compliance with study requirements including returning for scans, taking oral medication, home monitoring of blood pressure and heart rate, recording side effects in a self-report diary, or becoming pregnant while on study drug

 I. To demonstrate objective responses using magnetic resonance imaging (MRI) or computed tomography (CT), positron emission tomography (PET)-CT and/or PET-MRI imaging.

 I. Progression – free survival.

 II.
 Overall survival.

-I. To determine time course of ONC201 efficacy - by measurement of pharmacodynamics (PD) and relevant blood biomarkers such as prolactin, normetanepherine, metanepherines, chromogranin A, and/or bombesin.
+I. To determine time course of ONC201 efficacy by measurement clinically indicated blood biomarkers such as normetanepherine, metanepherines, and/or chromogranin A.

-Patients receive akt/ERK inhibitor ONC201 orally (PO) weekly.
-Courses repeat every week for up to 1 year in the absence of disease progression or unacceptable toxicity.
+Patients receive akt/ERK inhibitor ONC201 orally (PO) on days 1-2.
+Cycles repeat every week in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up at 30 days, every 3 months for 2 years, and then yearly for 2 years.
+After completion of study treatment, patients are followed up at 30 days, every 3 months for 2 years, and then yearly for up to 4 years.

 Case Comprehensive Cancer Center